 Syria in 2011 had 22 million people before armend resistance became on onging war supported by international players.
 In 2016 the United Nations identified 13.5 million Syrians as requiring humanitarian assistance.
 The protagonist of this story is Haifa, a woman from Ghouta and her extended family – who escaped the war on a ship and found refuge in Tunisia – without her husband, who has disappeared.

 Eva also fucused on the Syrian diaspora, examining the way formely home-bound women make a homes and engage with a new society.
 Set in Vancouver, Canada, this segment shows a group of Syrian refugee women who overcame their isolation in a foreign land through a food collective called Tayybeh, which specialises in Syrian regional cuisines.

 Archana Kapor (India)

-The project is running as scheduled and the completed film will be previewed at the IAWRT Regional Conferrence in Kampala, Uganda, in October 2018.
+The completed film was previewed at the IAWRT Regional Conferrence in Kampala, Uganda, in October 2018,